paradigmxyz/reth/book/cli/node.md

           Http server port to listen on

       --http.api <HTTP_API>
-          Rpc Modules to be configured for http server
+          Rpc Modules to be configured for the HTTP server

+          [possible values: admin, debug, eth, net, trace, txpool, web3, rpc]

       --http.corsdomain <HTTP_CORSDOMAIN>
           Http Corsdomain to allow request from